Rushikesh-Chavhan/Project_2/README.md

 - Adjust analysis parameters in the tool functions
 - Configure CORS settings for production deployment
 - Customize the LLM prompt templates

-## 🤝 Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and add tests
-4. Commit your changes: `git commit -am 'Add feature'`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request

 ### Development Setup
 ```bash